Stegosauruss/HappyChappy/README.md

 As a user
 when I select view Chuck Noris Fact option
 I want to be able to see random Chuck Noris Facts

+## Review ##

+For the final project of my course at Makers Academy, we wanted to build something fun and lightweight which could benefit a wide range of users.
+We also wanted to practice a new technology so decided to build it in React.
+We were successful in working as a team with regular check-ins, stand-ups and retro's and I also ran morning walkthroughs of some of the new code.
+Personally I learn't a lot about working in a team as well as improving my skills in React and with websockets.